ephmac/show-actor-art/README.md

 # Show Actor Art

-A FoundryVTT module that adds buttons to show actor and item artwork to all players.
+A FoundryVTT module that adds three configurable buttons for actors, items, and journals.

 ## Features
-- Add buttons to actors and items in their respective directories.
+- Personal View Button: Displays artwork to the user who clicks it.
-- Automatically display artwork to all players with one click.
+- Broadcast View Button: Displays artwork to all players.
+- Permission Toggle Button: Adjusts permissions for viewing actor, item, or journal sheets.
+- Buttons can be enabled or disabled in the settings menu based on user preferences.

 ## Credits
 Created by Ephaltes with the assistance of ChatGPT.